lukekivi/Distributed-Dictionary/README.md

 2. Navigate to `Distributed-Dictionary/app`.
 3. Setup `commands.txt` file.
 Read more about this in **Commands** section.
 3. Run a `client`.
+4. Check results in logs.
+See **Results** section for more details.
 ```
 ant client
 ```